 Loopring is a protocol for building decentralized exchanges.
-Besides the protocol smart-contracts, Loopring also offers a collection of open-sourced software to help you build decentralized exchanges.
+Besides the protocol smart contracts, Loopring also offers a collection of open-sourced software to help you build decentralized exchanges.

 in the form of order-rings.
 Each ring may consist of 2 to 16 orders, and

-matching and avoid single point of failures.
+matching and avoid single points of failure.

 With order sharing, multiple relayers can form a consortium for building a shared liquidity pool to compete with established exchanges.
 The overall liquidity of Loopring-powered exchanges will be less fragmented.